PetTravel.com

 Dogs being imported for commercial resale or adoption must also be vaccinated for rabies and distemper, hepatitis, leptospirosis, parvovirus, and parainfluenza virus (DHLPP).
 See step 10 for more information.

-Rabies vaccinations for cats are not required to enter the country, but requirements may be subject to State and local ordinances.
+Rabies vaccinations for cats are not required to enter the country, but requirements may be subject to US State and local ordinances.

 Pet Travel Transport can help get your pet there comfortably and safely.